-The snarls of hair that made both of my sisters cry.
+The snarls of hair that made my sisters cry.

 The shadow that danced beneath my dad’s feet.

-And the pain that never allowed my mother to ever sleep.
+And the pain that never allowed my mother to sleep.

 And the confidence my sisters use when I find them crying in bed.